awslabs/fhir-works-on-aws-deployment/USING_SUBSCRIPTIONS.md

 The FHIR Subscription resource is used to define a push-based subscription from a server to another system.
-Once a subscription is registered with the server, the server checks every resource that is created or updated, and if the resource matches the given criteria, it sends a message on the defined "channel" so that another system can take an appropriate action.
+Once a subscription is registered with the server, the server checks every resource that is created or updated, and if the resource matches the given criteria, it sends a message on the defined channel so that another system can take an appropriate action.

 FHIR Works on AWS implements Subscriptions v4.0.1: https://www.hl7.org/fhir/R4/subscription.html